HyperJB/Orchard_Drupal_Test/README.md

 locate the weight of the taxonomy weight.
 Then loads the image from the taxonomy term.

 - Use "drush uli" command to login.
 Will also email with login details.
+- Taxonomy is called Banner Image
+- All pages was created with "Basic page" Content type
+- Theme is called "Orchard_test"
+- Created 3 twig files
+   - block--bannerimage.html.twig (for the banner image of the page)
+   - menu--main.html.twig (to add a bit of bootstrap to the menu)
+   - page.html.twig (to overwrite the default page)
+ - Most of the logic is in the .theme file (orchard_test.theme)

 ## Second Part of the test (choosing 3 from 5 tasks)